Congratulations on your engagement. We are delighted that you are planning to get married, and wish you every blessing for your future life together.

 Planning a wedding can take a long time, and be very time and energy consuming, as well as great fun.
 We will do all we can to help you with your preparations.

 Making an enquiry

-If you would like to get in touch with us about a wedding, a blessing or to have your banns read, please use one of the forms below.
+If you would like to get in touch with us about a wedding, or a wedding blessing please use the 'Getting married enquiry form'.
+If you are enquirying about a blessing, please state 'Wedding Blessing' in the notes section.
 We will get in touch with you to discuss your enquiry further.

 If one or both of you live in one of our parishes but are getting married in another parish, you will need to have your banns read here too.
 If you are enquirying about banns, please fill in the form below.
 Banns have to be read at a Sunday service three times and are valid for three months.
 We will be in touch to let you know when your banns will be read, and arrange a time for a certificate to be available.